-The clear or yellowish sap in aloe vera and snake plant contains saponin which is toxic to cats and other pets if ingested.
+The clear or yellowish sap in aloe vera and snake plants contains saponin which is toxic to cats and other pets if ingested.

-Similarly, the white sap of Euphorbia plants contains skin and stomach irritants and the palm-like leaves of Sago palm contains a chemical called cycasin, which harms the function of a liver.
+Similarly, the white sap of Euphorbia plants contains skin and stomach irritants and the palm-like leaves of Sago palm contain a chemical called cycasin, which harms the function of the liver.

-Moreover, the insoluble calcium oxalates in the jelly-like substance found in the leaves of Panda plant are highly distressing for cats and daigremontianum, a poisonous steroid is found in Mother of Thousands plant.
+Moreover, the insoluble calcium oxalates in the jelly-like substance found in the leaves of the Panda plant are highly distressing for cats, and daigremontianum, a poisonous steroid is found in the Mother of Thousands plant.

 True Aloe contains anthraquinones, anthracene, and glycosides.

-The sap of String of pearls plant is toxic if touched or swallowed, whereas the cause of poisoning in Jade Plant is still unknown to ASPCA.
+The sap of the String of pearls plant is toxic if touched or swallowed, whereas the cause of poisoning in the Jade Plant is still unknown to ASPCA.